-The one constant in almost all New Year’s scenarios is Champagne.
-Well, not necessarily “Champagne.”
-Strictly speaking, Champagne only comes from the Champagne region in northern France; the rest is sparkling wine.
+One of the most popular holiday drinks is Champagne.
+And with good reason.
+No other beverage shouts, “Let’s celebrate!” quite like Champagne.
+But much of what’s called Champagne really isn’t.
+Just as Kleenex has become synonymous with any brand of tissue, many people refer to any kind of sparkling wine as Champagne.
+Strictly speaking, however, true Champagne only comes from the Champagne region in northern France; the rest is sparkling wine.
 Legend has it that Champagne was discovered by Dom Pérignon, a blind monk who was cellar master in his monastery for 47 years until he died in 1715.
 “I’m drinking stars,” he’s reputed to have said.
 Modern wine historians, however, credit Dom Pérignon not with creating the bubbles but with finding a way to keep them in the bottle: the Champagne cork, which keeps the precious and pressurized contents from exploding.

-Champagne from one of the top French producers is awesome: toasty, yeasty and elegant.
-It’s also expensive, something I rarely experience.
+Champagne from the top French producers is awesome: toasty, yeasty and elegant.
+It’s also expensive and something I can only rarely experience.
 Fortunately, there are lots of excellent sparkling wines from around the world that are delicious and much more affordable.
 Of course, there are the really cheap sparklers.
 The difference is in how they’re made.
 Making good sparkling wine is a tedious and difficult process – easily the most complex and time-consuming in all winemaking.
-It involves rotating the bottles, secondary fermentation, and dégorgement – a process in which the neck of the bottle, which has been stored upside down, accruing sediment in the neck, is dipped in a frozen brine to create an icy plug of sediment that’s allowed to pop free of the bottle, after which the bottle is quickly recorked.
+It involves rotating the bottles, a second fermentation, and dégorgement – a process in which the neck of the bottle, which has been stored upside down, accruing sediment in the neck, is dipped in a frozen brine to create an icy plug of sediment that’s allowed to pop free of the bottle, after which the bottle is quickly recorked.
 These sparklers are labeled “méthode champenoise,” “fermented in the bottle,” or “traditional method.”
-There are reasonably decent bottles for between $10 and $20 – but from there the prices go up into the stratosphere.
-Many very good sparklers are made in the United States, some with prices to match their quality, but others are much more affordable.
-Many of the big French producers have also established wineries here, mostly in California.
-There’s even an excellent sparkling wine producer in New Mexico, Gruet.
-Many Spanish sparklers are delicious, as are Italian proseccos.
+There are reasonably decent bottles for between $10 and $30 – but from there the prices go up into the stratosphere.
+Many very good sparklers are made in the United States, some with prices to match their quality, but there are others that are much more affordable; some are even from the big French producers that have established wineries in America, mostly in California.
+There’s even a good New Mexican sparkler, Gruet, that’s quite good and reasonably priced.

 Those cheap sparklers – some almost as cheap as soda – are made through the Charmat bulk process and are so labeled.
 Fermentation is carried out in a series of tanks.
-Some aren’t bad for mixing, but, drunk by themselves, they’re thin and either sour or overly sweet and much more likely to give you a nasty headache the next day than those that are made traditionally.
+They’re not bad for mixing, but, drunk by themselves, they’re thin and either sour or overly sweet and much more likely to result in a nasty headache the next day than those that are made traditionally.

 Another important component of drinking sparkling wine is the glass.
 I’m not sure how the idea of saucer-shaped glasses got started.
-They look cool in old movies, but no true wine lover would be caught dead drinking sparkling wine in anything but a narrow flute or a tulip-shaped glass.
-The narrow glasses keep the bubbles in (to which end the winemaker has expended much effort), unlike those wide glasses, which let the bubbles escape.
+They did look cool in old movies, but no true wine lover would be caught dead drinking sparkling wine in anything but a narrow flute or tulip-shaped glass.
+The narrow glasses keep the bubbles (to which end the winemaker has expended much effort) in, unlike those wide glasses, which let the bubbles escape.

-However you like to celebrate the New Year, have a wonderful time, and stay safe.
+Whether you celebrate the holidays with Champagne, sparkling wine or sparkling apple juice, have a wonderful time and stay safe.